-Foot and Ankle Sprains Specialist Q & A
+Foot and Ankle Sprains Specialist Questions and Answers

 Spraining your foot or ankle can really get you down.
-In such situations, you could benefit tremendously from a board-certified podiatrist like ours at Hicksville Podiatry!
-Please call us today or schedule an appointment online.
-We have 2 convenient locations near you.
-We serve patients from Hicksville NY, West Hempstead NY, Jericho NY, New Cassel NY, Bethpage NY, Levittown NY, Plainview NY, Westbury NY, East Meadow NY and Syosset NY.
+In such situations, you could benefit from our board-certified podiatrist at Hicksville Podiatry!
+For more information call us or request an appointment online.
+We have 2 convenient locations to serve you in Hicksville NY, and West Hempstead NY.

 While breaking your foot or ankle is more dramatic, many people say that the pain and recovery of spraining your foot or ankle are even worse!
 As such, you have our sympathy at Hicksville Podiatry and also our expertise in treating all injuries and conditions related to the foot and ankle so that you don’t have to deal with a sprained foot or ankle any longer than you have to!